wonsunahn/CS1632_RentACat_Selenium/testplan.md

 1. The first item in the cat listing is "ID 1.
 Jennyanydots".
 2. The second item in the cat listing is "ID 2.
 Old Deuteronomy".
 3. The third item in the cat listing is "ID 3.
 Mistoffelees".
-4. The text "Success!" appears beside the "Return" button.
+4. The text "Success!" is displayed in the element with ID "returnResult"
 ```

 ```